Whether you promote your app on landing pages or print ads, here's how Text to Download can grow your user base with minimal effort.

-With Text-to-Download, people can text a word to your number and automatically receive a download link to your app.
-Here, try it for yourself: text SIMPLEAPP to 555888.
+With Text-to-Download, people can text a word to your number and automatically receive an app download link to their phone.

 No misspelled URLs, no need to look through competitors’ apps to find yours.
 Okay, now let’s explore what Text-to-Download looks like online.

 You could use Click-to-Text to create an embeddable button that automatically opens a message prefilled with your keyword and number.
 This experience works best on mobile.
 If you’re on your phone, click here to try it:Text me a download link

 Now that you know how Text-to-Download works, let’s get into the details of how to set it up.

 Our 14-day free trial comes with 50 free messages and you don’t even need your credit card to get started.
 You can try it and only upgrade if you see an increase in app downloads.
 No risk.

 Choose the word or phrase that you want people to text to sign up for messages.
 Make it as short and easy-to-remember as possible.

 Once you’ve chosen one, write the message you want people to receive.
 Lastly, add the links to the App Store and Google Play.

 Be sure to click the “shorten URLs” button which will shorten your links and track clicks.
 We’ll explain why this is important in step four.